Kapil Sharma & Ginni Mumbai Reception: Anil Kapoor, Karan Johar, Sohail Khan & Others Arrive

 - Get Your Bucket List Checked For Mandya, In Karnataka

-The king of comedy is hitting headlines for all good reasons.
-The actor comedian got married as per Punjabi ritual to his long-time girlfriend Ginni Chatrath on December 12, in Jalandhar, Ginni's hometown. on December 13, the couple got married as per Sikh ritual in Gurdwara, in Amritsar.
-Kapil and Ginni also hosted a grand reception for their family and close friends in Amritsar.
+The King Of Comedy Kapil Sharma has been hitting headlines for all the good reasons.
+The actor comedian got married as per Punjabi ritual to his long-time girlfriend Ginni Chatrath on December 12, in Jalandhar, Ginni's hometown.
+On December 13, the couple got married as per Sikh ritual in Gurdwara, in Amritsar.
+Kapil and Ginni also hosted a grand reception for their family and close friends in Amritsar On December 14.
 Among Kapil's friends - Chandan Prabhakar, Bharati Singh, Sumona Chakravorthy, Krushna Abhishek, Sudesh Lehri and Rajiv Thakur atteneded the wedding and reception.
 They were also present at the couple's pre-wedding celebration - Mata Ka Jagran.

-Today, the couple is hosting another lavish reception party in Mumbai's high-end hotel.
+Today (December 24), the couple is hosting another lavish reception party at Mumbai's high-end hotel for their industry friends.

 The Venue